josedavp/Assignment_1_EE5453_Jose/README.md

 ### Notes:
 Code files needed: model.py, train.py, generate.py
-Hardware was tested with RTX 3060 Ti
+Hardware was tested with RTX 3060 Ti with CUDA 12.4

 ## Results Sumamry:
 The model was trainged on the Tiny Shakespeare dataset it relied on 7 epochs with a block size of 128 and batch size of 64.
 It produced a stead decrease in validation and training losses across epochs from 1 to 0.4841 in Epoche 7.
-Validation loss remained at a steady 1.5060.
+Validation loss remained at a steady '1.5060'.
 The model generated text samples for Romeo and Juliet in Shakespearean language.

 *Screenshot of training are shown in the images/ folder.*